Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 1. **"How do you verify AI output before you trust it?"** Your Day 4 artifact is this answer.
 Walk through it: what you check, in what order, and what triggers a rejection.
 2. **"Tell me about a time the model was wrong and you caught it."** Have the specific case: what it got wrong, what tipped you off, what you changed so the same failure can't recur.
 If your Day 4 option was the failure log, you have three of these ready.
 3. **"What did you decide not to automate, and why?"** This is a judgment question, full stop.
 Good answers involve stakes: you kept a human in the loop where an error was expensive, irreversible, or fell on someone who couldn't absorb it.
-Your military instinct for "what requires a human decision" is precisely the instinct being tested.
-If you didn't serve, lean on times you protected customers, revenue, or safety by keeping a human in the loop.
+If you didn’t serve, lean on times you protected customers, revenue, or safety by keeping a human in the loop.
 4. **"How would you explain this system to someone in finance?"** Your Day 7 recording is this answer, rehearsed.
 Bonus move: answer it, then add the one risk the finance person should know about.
 Naming the risk unprompted is the most senior thing a junior candidate can do.

 Notice what's happening across all four: not one of them is a coding question.
 The coding got table-staked.
 The interview is now a judgment audit, and you're walking in with more judgment reps than anyone else in the lobby.